selplacei/PyAutoMMDVRRender/HowTo/Rendering_High_Quality_Videos.md

 ### Converting to mp4

 Due to the huge size of raw video files, it makes sense to compress them to mp4 before doing anything else with them.
-You can do this using `ffmpeg -i input.avi -vcodec libx264 output.mp4 && rm input.avi`.
+You can do this using `ffmpeg -i input.avi -vcodec libx264 output.mp4 && rm input.avi`, or by using convert_split() in PyAutoMMDVRRender's config (which is the case in the default config).

 ### Splitting output to save space

 Even a few seconds of raw video can take up gigabytes of storage.
-PyAutoMMDVRRender has functionality for automatically splitting the output into several chunks; just set the SPLIT variable in `config.py` and implement `after_split()` and `merge_split()` (working examples are provided in the repo).
+PyAutoMMDVRRender has functionality for automatically splitting the output into several chunks; just set the SPLIT variable in `config.py` and implement `after_split()` and `merge_split()` (once again, the default config should do the job).

 To figure out how big the splits should be (for your system and project configuration), you can render 100 frames of video, then divide your available storage space by the size of that output file and then by 100.
 Round this to an integer, and use the result as the value for SPLIT.